UCLA Offense - Example 2

 FAQ: Other Basketball Drills and Complementary Exercises

-UCLA Offense - Example 2 - STEP 1: Initial formation of players, ready to start the play with fluidity and clear passing lanes
+Basketball play ucla offense - example 2, step 1: initial formation of players, ready to start the play with fluidity and clear passing lanes

 Initial formation of players, ready to start the play with fluidity and clear passing lanes.